Automorphisms of profinite mapping class groups: The automorphism group of the arithmetic procongruence mapping class group

 By Grothendieck theory of the \'etale fundamental group, for a geometric base point $\ol\xi$ of the moduli stack $\cM(S)_\Q$, the structural morphism $\cM(S)_\Q\to\Spec(\Q)$ induces the short exact sequence of \'etale fundamental groups:

 The left hand term $\pi_1^\mathrm{et}(\cM(S)_{\ol{\Q}},\ol{\xi})$ of this short exact sequence is the \emph{geometric \'etale fundamental group of} $\cM(S)_\Q$.
-It is naturally isomorphic to the profinite completion of the topological fundamental group, with the same base point, of the complex analytic stack associated to the complex D--M stack $\cM(S)_{\C}$.
+It is naturally isomorphic to the profinite completion of the topological fundamental group, with base point the image of $\ol\xi_\C$, of the complex analytic stack associated to the complex DM stack $\cM(S)_{\C}$.